raishubham1109/Speech-Recognistion/README.md

 # Speech-Recognistion
-#import speech-recoginiton
+# install speech-recoginiton
+# for audiofile.py simply clone and run to see the sppech recogintion using audiofile
-# import payaudio
+# for microphone install payaudio
-#download the clone and run it
+# download the clone and run it